Pedalurgy: What’s a Belton Brick reverb?

 It’s preference.
 Both can sound great and many players have both on their board.
 This allows them to use both reverbs for their strengths.
 DSP’s can create a fantasy environment that’s fat, dusty and ambient.
 Because Beltons will always have certain restrictions based on natural acoustic properties of the fixed delays and controlled decay, they tend to sound thinner, metalic and more real, due to the tangible room size they create.

 DSPs usually have a clean, high-fidelity sound and are very flexible in the reverberated environments they can create.
 DSPs can border on sounding synthetic, since bulders and players can manipulate the parameters well beyond the limits of natural acoustics.
 In recent years, pedal builders have hit upon DSP algorithms that sound very close to a physical spring tank.
 Curiously many players then assume there’s a Belton Brick inside.

 Belton Brick reverb circuits can be made to sound more lo-fi, which can be considered a good thing.
 (Neither natural reverb in a room nor spring tanks are full-spectrum hi-fi, since walls bounce and springs vibrate some frequencies back louder than others.)
 The signal from the PT2399 chips require filtering to remove noise, which makes the Brick sound more lo-fi and warm.
 Because of the fixed delays, Beltons also can create a room size that’s more easy to visualize.

 The current trend among pedalmakers is mutant Belton Brick reverbs that add distortion, modulation, delay etc. before and after Belton Brick chips.
 These were formally the realms of DSP.
 But no matter what you do to a Belton signal, it usually still is recognizable as a Belton.

 The lists below are reported to contain Belton Bricks.
 I’ve opened some up to see if there’s a Belton inside.
 (Don’t try this at Guitar Center.
-They don’t seem to appreciate this kind of curiosity.)
+They don’t seem to appreciate the curiosity.)
 These lists are by no means complete, but the pedals listed may be easier to find.
 The order of the lists move from simple to complex.
 I’ve tried to spare you from videos riddled with ads when possible.